muxinc/mux-php/docs/Api/URLSigningKeysApi.md

 List URL signing keys

+This route is now deprecated, please use the `Signing Keys` API.
 Returns a list of URL signing keys.
+Note: Any new access tokens authenticating this route will be required to have `System` level permissions.

 ### Example